Ricard O'Sullivan Burke: Arrests and escape attempts

 Burke, Casey, and Mullady were charged with treason-felony at the Old Bailey because of the escape of Kelly and testimony from arms merchants and informers about weapons purchases and reports of their involvement at Fenian meetings.
 Burke was sentenced to fifteen years in prison and Mullady seven years; Casey was acquitted.
 Prison conditions were typically poor.
 While in prison, Burke was spoken of in the House of Commons as effectively being on a slow-starvation diet which had driven him mad.
 In a self-diagnosis, Burke said he was being poisoned with a compound of mercury administered by the prison doctor, Dr. Steele.
-He was removed from Chatham prison to Woking Prison (for invalided male convicts) and thence to the new Broadmoor Criminal Lunatic Asylum, from where he was released in 1871 due to illness.
-[Devoy, who was in Chatham prison with Burke, claimed that the attempt at poisoning was true, saying a sample of Burke's stomach contents had been surreptitiously smuggled out for chemical analysis but that Burke had feigned insanity.]
+He was removed from Chatham Convict Prison to Woking Prison (for invalided male convicts) and thence to the new Broadmoor Criminal Lunatic Asylum, from where he was released in 1871 due to illness.
+Devoy, who was in Chatham prison with Burke, claimed that the attempt at poisoning was true, saying a sample of Burke's stomach contents had been surreptitiously smuggled out for chemical analysis but that Burke had feigned insanity.
 A weakened Burke went to his brother's home in County Cork to recuperate.